Colin-Fredericks/hx-js/README.md

 - Automatic new slot from old file (for 2nd drafts) ✅
 - Adjustable default height for editor ✅
 - Notification when you're running out of space ✅ (sort of)
-- Accessibility audit
+- Handle empty menus ✅
-- Handle empty menus
+- Accessibility audit (ongoing)

 ### Future Improvements